TenebrisNoctua/ClassPP/docs/tutorials/types.md

 local newObject = C.new() -- {Variable_A: number, Variable_B: number, Variable_C: number}
 ```

 Though, as much as this update brings in an intellisense much better than before, it is still limited.
-Like in the previous versions of Class++, to support all of the features of type-completion in Luau, you have to create a custom type and assign it to the created objects.
+Like in the previous versions of Class++, to support all of the features of types in Luau, you have to create a custom type and assign it to the created objects.

 In the tutorial below, you will learn how to create a basic `Person` type and assign it to the created object, to enable the support.